 The truth is that no matter how much we try, there is a limit to how much we can do to help our babies having teething discomfort.
 Teething is a normal developmental stage which all babies grow through.
 Only the lucky few are exempt from experiencing some discomfort as their teeth erupt through their gums.

-When teething, many babies go through stages of not wanting to eat particular foods, even their favourites.
+When teething, many babies go through stages of not wanting to eat particular foods, even their favorites.
 This change can be concerning to parents who are unclear why their baby’s intake of food has dropped.

 It’s important to supervise your baby when they’re eating: